Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 “. . .
 But Our heart is more grievously and even most vehemently afflicted by the 22nd Article of the Constitution, by which We confess that We are pained, oppressed and grieved.
 By this Article, We see that liberty of worship and liberty of conscience, to use the words of the Article in question, are not only permitted, but that help and protection are promised to those who are called the ministers of the different forms of worship. . . .
 By the fact that the freedom of all forms of worship without distinction is proclaimed, truth is confused with error, and the holy and Immaculate Spouse of Christ, outside of which there can be no salvation, is placed on the same level as heretical sects and even as Jewish perfidy.
 Besides, when aid and protection are guaranteed to heretical sects and their ministers, not only are their persons tolerated and favored, but even their very errors.
 This attitude involves that awful and ever lamentable heresy referred to by St. Augustine in the ‘following terms: ‘This heresy affirms that all heretics are on the right path and that all teach the truth.
 This is so monstrous an absurdity that it seems to me to be incredible.’”
 (De Haeresibus, No. 72, as quoted by Father Denis Fahey, in The Kingship of Christ, pages 47-48, and, The Social Rights of Our Divine Lord Jesus Christ the King, Browne and Nolan, Dublin).

-Notice that Pope Pius VII says that the attitude of a “right to religious liberty” embodied in the French Constitution of his day involves heresy – yet this command for all states to enshrine in their constitutions religious liberty as a right of all individuals and organizations to publish their teachings, in word or in print, – is exactly the teaching of Vatican Council II in the Document on Religious Liberty, as we shall see..
-In other words, the document of Religious Liberty in Vatican Council II directly contradicts the infallible teaching of the Church against Religious Liberty as expressed in Quanta Cura and in the Church’s entire tradition.
+Notice that Pope Pius VII says that the idea of a “right to religious liberty” embodied in the French Constitution of his day involves heresy – yet this masonic command for all states to enshrine in their constitutions religious liberty as a right of all individuals and organizations to publish their teachings, in word or in print, – is exactly the teaching of Vatican Council II in the Document on Religious Liberty, as we shall see.
+In other words, the document of Religious Liberty in Vatican Council II directly contradicts the infallible teaching of the Church against Religious Liberty in the external forum (the public forum), as expressed in Quanta Cura by Pope Pius IX, as well as in the Church’s entire tradition regarding this point.

 Let's continue: